Superrehtard/old_diaspora_wiki/Diaspora's-federation-protocol.md

 ### Post the message to Bob

-Take your final salmon slap, urlencode it, and POST this data to Bob's salmon endpoint:
+Take your final salmon slap, double urlencode it, and POST this data to Bob's salmon endpoint as Content-type: application/x-www-form-urlencoded :

-    xml=((urlencoded salmon slap))
+    xml=((double urlencoded salmon slap))

 If you receive an HTTP `202 Created`, or a `200 OK`, your salmon slap has been accepted.